manweile/MusicProcessing/README.md

   - all mp3 files
   - all wma files
   - all m4a files
-- convert wma files to mp3 files
+- convert wma files to mp3 files with my preferred ID3v2.3 tags
-- convert m4a files to mp3 files
+- convert m4a files to mp3 files with my preferred ID3v2.3 tags
+- normalize mp3 file to mp3 files with my preferred ID3v2.3 tags
 - create album sub-dirs for artist directories
+- set cover art for compilation albums
+- extract embedded cover art if no cover art exists for album